clasqm/yabasiclibs/clasquinator/README.md

     + Result is returned as a string value with quote marks and extra (leading or trailing) spaces stripped off.
     + An empty string is returned. if there are no existing files.
     + ONLY available in *clasquinator*, but there are equivalents in *zenity* and *kdialog*.
-    + Now works in windows, but there are display bugs to work out.

 + **InputDlg$**(text$, title$, ok$, cancel$)
 + **InputDlg2$**(text$, title$, ok$, cancel$)